-To me the first question is — do you have leads?
+To me the first question is — do you have a regular stream of leads yet at your startup?
 If you have leads, then the Head of Marketing job in some ways is simpler.
 Maybe not easier, but simpler.
-In that case, his or her job is, at the end of the day, (x) to increase your revenue per lead and (y) get more leads.
-He or she doesn’t have to jump start the engine.
+In that case, their job is, at the end of the day, (x) to increase your revenue per lead and (y) get more leads.
+He or she doesn’t have to jump-start the engine.
 They “just” have to make it run better.
 So if you have leads … I’d “settle” with someone that at least knows how to manage the funnel and has owned a lead commit.
 Even if you aren’t getting that CMO visionary today.
 At least, it’s something to think about.

 If you have no leads though, you’re expecting a lot more.
 You absolutely need someone that can create demand from nothing, the bare earth.
 If you give and don’t get someone with that experience — it probably will be a hopeless hire.

-I think my net net advice is give on a lot, but there are two things you can’t give on.
-First, your head of sales, must, must, must have recruited at least a handful of successful folks under him or her.
+I think my net net advice is give on a lot, but there are two things you can’t give on: First, your head of sales, must, must, must have recruited at least a handful of successful folks under him or her.
 I just never, ever see it work out where the Head of Sales is learning how to directly hire (and really, manufacture) a great sales rep on your nickel.
-Second, you have to match the right outbound vs. inbound experience.
-A sales manager that has only done inbound will struggle to learn outbound on your nickel.
-And to some extent, vice-versa.
-A sales manager from the field will see inbound as a low-rent part of sales.
-These field guys should not learn how to build and manage an inside team on your nickel.
-You just don’t have that kind of time.
+Second, you have to make sure you hire someone that has sold something that isn’t easier to sell.
+This is where I see the second set of trainwrecks.
+Hiring a sales leader that has only sold sales tools — something they inherently understand well — to sell a complex regulated, vertical SaaS product is very risky.
+The opposite?
+They often fly.

-If your Head of Sales has hired a few amazing reps, and the core sales paradigm she’s experienced in matches yours … and you love him or her 🙂 … then I say, take the risk.
+If your Head of Sales has hired a few amazing reps, and the core sales paradigm she’s experienced is similar and ideally harder than yours … and you love him or her 🙂 … then I say, take the risk.